debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 <img width="600" height="400" alt="ChatGPT Image May 13, 2026, 03_35_57 PM" src="https://github.com/user-attachments/assets/9df7a4bf-8cb5-487a-a274-4e257c2f7e67" />

 Let's first look at the amount of variation in the ISL data our PCs capture.
+You can think of the numbers on the y-axis as R-squared we commonly use in regression models.

 <img width="600" height="400" alt="ScreePlot" src="https://github.com/user-attachments/assets/f5d1f417-3a01-40f9-b46c-8a5906791319" />